6-Day French wine tour: Champagne, Bordeaux, Loire Valley

 Arrival in Beaune

 Nestled by the hills of the Côte d'Or, Beaune is a walled city with an extensive old town.
-It’s a delight for visitors who have a passion for beautiful architecture and fine wines.Along with wandering the medieval old town, you can also partake in some Beaune wine tours.
+It’s a delight for visitors who have a passion for beautiful architecture and fine wines.
+Along with wandering the medieval old town, you can also partake in some Beaune wine tours.
 Patriarche is one of the oldest producers in the region, and is open to visitors for tours and tastings.
-Likewise, some of the best Beaune wine tasting can be done at Maison Joseph Drouhin.
-One of the largest producers in town and all organic, their cellars date back to the 13th century.For a more comprehensive look at vintner history, check out the Burgundy Wine Museum.
-Finish off the day with some beef bourguignon (and let’s be honest, an accompanying glass of wine).
-Total trip time from Reims to Beaune with stops: 5 hours and 20 minutes.
+Likewise, some of the best Beaune wine tastings can be done at Maison Joseph Drouhin.
+One of the largest producers in town, all organic, has cellars dating back to the 13th century.
+For a more comprehensive look at vintner history, check out the Burgundy Wine Museum.
+Finish off the day with some beef bourguignon (and, let’s be honest, an accompanying glass of wine).

 Day 3: Beaune to Uzerche

 After some rich indulgence, head out from Beaune to Uzerche.
-Known as the “Pearl of the Limousin” the medieval town is commonly referred to as one of the best detours in France, thanks to its rich historic heritage and picturesque setting against a gorgeous riverside surrounded by tree covered hills.
+Known as the “Pearl of the Limousin,” the medieval town is commonly referred to as one of the best detours in France, thanks to its rich historic heritage and picturesque setting against a gorgeous riverside surrounded by tree-covered hills.

 Saint-Philibert de Tournus